nchlswhttkr/buildkite-job-dependency-experiment/README.md

 Commit `d5d66a79` // Build https://buildkite.com/nchlswhttkr/dependencies-and-input-experiment/builds/4

 I made a typo and forgot to include the actual subcommand.
 Should have been `buildkite-agent meta-data get first-field --default "NOT SET"`

+### Fourth run

+Commit `869c1c80` // Build https://buildkite.com/nchlswhttkr/dependencies-and-input-experiment/builds/5

+So `answer` ran without waiting for input (rightly so), and the remaining waiter and job went after it.

+The job then went into blocked mode, waiting for me to fill out the input.
+When I filled out the input, the build remained blocked (as of about 3-4 minutes later).

+I'm going to up the agents now to see if that allows job `three` to run before the first waiter.

+I'm gonna record the results and wrap up for tonight with this next run.
+Will probably pick up again tomorrow morning.